WOMEN'S HEALTH & WELLBEING PROGRAM

 With your help, we can reach Every Girl.
 Everywhere.
 Period."

-On November 25th 2018, Pauline and Sue will be going out to visit all the schools IYH supports.
-In three of these communities, they will be teaming up with TMO and the trainers from Days for Girls to deliver workshops and distribute reusable sanitary packs.
-The other three school communities will benefit from everything we learn as they will also be offered the same in 2019.
+In November and December 2018, Pauline and Sue went out to visit all the schools IYH supports.
+In five of these communities, they teamEd up with TMO and the trainers from Days for Girls to deliver workshops and distribute reusable sanitary packs.
+The sixth school community benefitted from everything in February 2019 lead by Lamin from TMO.

 PERIOD POVERTY - Article by our IYH Youth Ambassador, Sophie Hudson